Skip to Content

 Glueing in the monogrammed letter

-Step 10: Finish these snow globe ornaments by adding the snow.
-And then, glue the acetate round to the top of the tin can using a hot glue gun.
+Step 10: Finish these snow globe ornaments by adding snow.
+Then, use a hot glue gun to glue the acetate round to the top of the tin can.

 Adding snow and lid